daniel-dabrowski-177/caster-cookie-diet-tracker-app/README.md

 This application will help you control your diet. </br>
 In addition to calories in general, you can track your macronutrient intake such as protein, fat, and carbohydrates. </br>
-the app includes a weekly schedule that allows you to change the date. </br>
+It includes a weekly schedule that allows you to change the date. </br>
-The application uses web storage to store information, i.e. data, products and values. </br>
+App uses web storage to store information, i.e. data, products and values. </br>

 ## Technologies used:
 > HTML & CSS </br>